Rotherham: In film, art and literature

 Chef-writer Jamie Oliver's television series Jamie's Ministry of Food (2008) was based in Rotherham.
 He aimed to make Rotherham "the culinary capital of the United Kingdom" by his 'Pass it on' scheme, teaching groups some of which went on to work in restaurants.
 The project closed in 2017.

 The Arctic Monkeys' song "Fake Tales of San Francisco" has a tribute line: "Yeah I'd love to tell you all my problem.
 You're not from New York City, you're from Rotherham."

 The 2013 film Five Pillars was largely set and filmed in the town.

 Sport

 Football

 New York Stadium, home of Rotherham United F.C.

-In 2022–23 season, the town's association football team, Rotherham United, played in the EFL Championship, the second tier of English football.
+In the 2026–27 season, the town's association football team, Rotherham United, plays in the EFL League Two, the fourth tier of English football.
 The team currently plays at the New York Stadium.
 Historically the town was represented by Rotherham Town and Rotherham County, which both played in the Football League.